Okowa hails Team Delta for winning 5th NYG – The Sun Nigeria

 “As a government, we have continued to devise ways and means to develop and further grow sports, which is evidenced by the revived Headmaster’s and Principal’s Cup competitions and our huge investment in sports development,” the governor said.

-He commended the Federal Ministry of Sports for organizing the Games and called for more stakeholders involvement in funding sports development in the country.
+He commended the Federal Ministry of Sports for organising the games and called for more stakeholders’ involvement in funding sports development in the country.

 Leave a Reply